dylanmooney62/laravel-blog/content/blog/policies.md

 ## Implementing Policies

-Policies are classes that allow the implementation of authorization associated with a particular model.
+Policies are classes that allow the implementation of authorization logic associated with a particular model.
 In this case I created a policy for the Post Model

 ```bash
 sail artisan make:policy PostPolicy --model=Post